AmeeraRayan/Direct_to_Your_Door/README.md

 11. **Finish**
     -finish and exit the system, the system will print an appropriate message.

+### Main Vice Administration Menu

+1. **Retrieve Short Deliveries by Date:**

+   - Retrieves all short deliveries on a specified date.

+2. **Presentation of Members with More Than 3 Short Deliveries:**

+   - Presents information on all members with more than 3 short deliveries.

+3. **Short Shipment Deletion Form:**

+   - Provides a form for deleting short shipments.

 ### Guidelines

 1. I made sure to give meaningful names.